RePAIRProject/2D-baselines/README.md

 cd 2D-baselines
 ```

-2. Download the repair dataset

-Download the [repair dataset](https://drive.google.com/drive/folders/1G4ffmH5lxEqITZMNValiModByYUAO6yk), extract the zip, and put it in the root directory of the project.
+2. Download the [repair dataset](https://drive.google.com/drive/folders/1G4ffmH5lxEqITZMNValiModByYUAO6yk), extract the zip, and put it in the root directory of the project.

 3. Download supplementary for the geometric greedy solver
 Download from [springs_server.zip](https://drive.google.com/uc?export=download&id=1ELKJnEcggrtusnFRzAwthtpC-QVgryW1), extract the zip, and put the extracted folder under the geometric greedy solver directory.